snd/mesa/README.md

 ##### extending mesa's fluent interface

-every mesa object prototypically inherits from the object it was created from.
+every mesa object prototypically inherits from the object before it in the fluent call chain.

-this means that every object in the chain is very lightweight since it shares structure with objects before it in the fluent call chain.
+this means that every mesa object is very lightweight since it shares structure with objects before it in the fluent call chain.

 it also makes it very easy to extend mesa's fluent interface: